- Scientific name: Syngnathus acus

 - IUCN Status: NE (Not Evaluated)

 - Distribution: Fairly widespread along the western coast of Britain and all around Ireland.
-Much less common along the eastern coasts of the UK.
+Less common along the eastern coasts of England and Scotland.

 - Feeds on: Very small crustaceans, copepods and planktonic sea creatures.

 - Description: Extremely long and slim body.
 Snout is very long with the mouth located at the end.
 Single dorsal fin is present in the middle of the body and pectoral and tail fins are very small.
 Raised crest above the head.
 Body is rigid and made up of relatively hard scales and ridges which act as a kind of armour to protect the fish.
 Colour is usually a light brown to yellow/green, with 10 – 20 darker stripes along the length of the body.

 The greater pipefish is closely related to seahorse species (they look somewhat like a straightened out seahorse) and are a common species around much of the western coast of Britain and all around the Republic of Ireland, although it is relatively rare along the eastern coasts of England and Scotland.
 They are also found throughout the Mediterranean and along the eastern and northern coasts of Africa.
 The greater pipefish is very much a mini-species, growing to a maximum of 18 inches long, although the vast majority are smaller than this, usually failing to grow any bigger than 12 inches and weigh only 2 or 3 ounces.

 Habitat, Behaviour and Feeding